 We can’t build strength, flexibility or position sense in our bodies just by imagining, but, practising a piece in our head – imagining every fingering and bowing, either from memory or while reading the written music – can be a very useful practice method.
 Psychologists say that imagining something is often almost (or equally) as powerful as actually doing it.

-This technique is very useful when you are tired from playing too much.
-Give your body – and your emotions – a break and just lie down and do your (mental) practice in bed or on the sofa !!
+This technique is especially appropriate when we are tired from playing too much.
+We can give our body – and our emotions – a break and just lie down and do our (mental) practice in bed or on the sofa !!
 It’s also a very good way to reinforce relaxation (especially the bed part).
-Without the physical tensions of actually playing, you can “practice” the piece in a state of total relaxation, which is very helpful when the time comes to pick up the instrument.
+Without the physical tensions of actually playing, we can “practice” the piece in a state of total relaxation, which is very helpful when the time comes to pick up the instrument.

-With mental practice, you can reinforce both your memory and your technical mastery of a piece of music anywhere and at anytime, making use of idle moments in a bus, train, queue etc where you otherwise might just be getting bored or impatient.
-I do not recommend doing it while driving however: if a difficult (musical) moment coincides with a difficult automotive moment, you may find yourself going under a truck, which will not help your performance at all!
+With mental practise, we can reinforce both our memory and our technical mastery of a piece of music anywhere and at any time, making use of idle moments in a bus, train, queue etc where we otherwise might just be getting bored or impatient.
+I do not recommend doing it while driving, however: if a difficult (musical) moment coincides with a difficult automotive moment, we may find ourselves going under a truck, which will not help our performance at all!

 A well known English cellist used to have a fingerboard in her car.
-While stuck in traffic jams or at red lights she would “practice” the music she had to play that evening.
+While stuck in traffic jams or at red lights she would “practice” the music she had to play that evening in a sort of mix of mental and physical practice.
 This is only for VERY busy people – otherwise it would be a sure sign of a compulsive-obsessive practice disorder !!